top of page

 Central Harlem 135th St between Adam Clayton Powell Jr and Frederick Douglass Blvds

 This bronze plaque honoring Hughes can be found on the northeast corner of Frederick Douglass Blvd and 135th Street, inscribed with the short poem: "The night is beautiful / So the faces of my people. / The stars are beautiful, / So the eyes of my people. / Beautiful, also, is the sun. /Beautiful, also, are the souls of my people."
-Created by artists Ogundipe Fayomi and Otto Neals, it's one of what used to be 20 embedded along the north and south sides of the block.
+Created by artists Ogundipe Fayomi and Otto Neals, the metal plate is one of what used to be 20 embedded along the north and south sides of the block.

 The Langston Hughes Playground in Harlem